LoginRadius/xamarin-sdk/component/Details.md

 ## Getting started for iOS

 ### Requirements
-You'll need iOS 8 or later.
+You'll need iOS 8 or later/Android API level 10 or later

 ### Init
 Intilize the SDK with your API key and Sitename